Horses in the Middle Ages: Agriculture

-The Romans had used a two-field crop rotation agricultural system, but from the 8th century on, a three-field system became more common.
+The Romans had used a two-field crop-rotation agricultural system, but from the 8th century on, a three-field system became more common.
 One field would be sown with a winter crop, the second with a spring crop, and the third left fallow.
-This allowed a greater amount of spring crop of oats to be grown, which provided fodder for horses.
-Another advance during the Middle Ages was the development of the heavy mouldboard plough, which allowed dense and heavy soils to be tilled easily; this technology required the use of larger teams of draught animals including oxen and horses, as well as the adoption of larger fields.
-Particularly after the 12th century, the increased use of both the horse collar and use of iron horse shoes allowed horsepower to be directed more efficiently.
-Horse teams usually were four horses, or perhaps six, as compared to eight oxen, and the lesser numbers compensated for the fact that the horses needed to be fed grain on top of pasture, unlike oxen.
-The increased speed of horses also allowed more land to be ploughed in a day, with an eight ox plough team averaging half of an acre per day, but a horse team averaged a full acre per day.
+This allowed the production of a greater amount of spring-crop oats, which provided fodder for horses.
+Another advance during the Middle Ages was the development of the heavy mouldboard plough, which encouraged the tilling of dense and heavy soils; this technology required the use of larger teams of draught animals including oxen and horses, as well as the adoption of larger fields.
+Particularly after the 12th century, the increased use both of the horse collar and of iron horse-shoes allowed a more efficient application of horsepower.
+Horse teams usually comprised four horses, or perhaps six, as compared to teams of eight oxen, and the lesser numbers compensated for the fact that the horses needed to be fed grain on top of pasture, unlike oxen.
+The increased speed of horses also allowed the ploughing of more land in a day, with an eight-ox plough-team averaging half of an acre per day, but a horse team averaging a full acre per day.